bitbybyte/fantiadl/README.md

  - requests

 ## Roadmap
- - Download text, tags, and other metadata from posts
  - Build proper CLI
  - Custom filename and directory name templating
  - Download a single post by ID